Your email address is transiently passed to Amazon Web Services to send you automated emails, but this is a private and secure process.

-When initiating a SuperDrop transfer, the file name of each file that you send is passed to the receiving device through the Clipboard Everywhere Service.
+When initiating a SuperDrop transfer, the file name of each file that you send is ENCRYPTED and then passed to the receiving device through the Clipboard Everywhere Service.

-This is done for conflict resolution purposes, to enable you to see whether the file already exists on the target device,
+This is end to end encryption, so the file name is not readable by the server.
+This is sent for conflict resolution purposes, to enable you to see whether the file already exists on the target device,

 1.7 - Physical Location of Server Data